MEG visual tutorial: Single subject (BIDS)

 Do not apply default transformation, Ignore event channel.

-Select this new file in Process1 and run process Pre-process > Notch filter: 50 100 150 200Hz.
-When using empty room measurements to compute the noise covariance, they must be processed exactly in the same way as the other recordings.
+Select all these new files in Process1 and run process Pre-process > Notch filter: 50 100 150 200Hz.
+When using empty room measurements to compute the noise covariance, they must be processed exactly in the same way as the other recordings (same MaxFilter parameters, same frequency filters).

 EEG noise covariance: Pre-stimulus baseline